SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 Good example - The Developer identified that the Product Owner had a different reason than they thought
 :::

-#### 2. Ask permission to disagree
+#### 2. Ask if they're open to feedback

-Getting permission to talk is a great tactic.
+Getting permission to comment is a great tactic.
 It makes the stakeholder feel empowered to have the conversation and also gives you confidence that they are interested in what you have to say.

 :::greybox
 **Developer**: Would it be okay if I explain why I think we should upgrade now?